MobiusHorizons/closure_module/Readme.md

 void * call(closure_t c, void * arg);
 ```

-calls the closure passing it both the `ctx` context argument set up on initialization, and the `arg` argument.
+Calls the closure passing it both the `ctx` context argument set up on initialization, and the `arg` argument.

 ## C API